saucelabs/sauce-docs/docs/visual-testing/integrations/cypress.md

 ### Clip to an Element

-You can clip to a specific element on the page by using the `clipSelector` option when calling Sauce Visual.
+You can clip to a specific element on the page by using the `clipSelector` option.

 Example: